 If you have come to a point in your life when you feel like you need to get life insurance you are faced with many choices.
 In many cases when people make the decision to get life insurance for themselves it has to do with a life event.
 They have gotten married, bought a house or had a child.
 These events often highlight the fact that if something happened to you that there would be a financial effect on someone else so you look into insurance as a way to offset that effect.
-Let’s look at the decisions that you make now and how they affect you in the future.
+So how does purchasing life insurance today alter future options?

 In many cases the first coverage that any one buys will be term life insurance.
 There are a few things that you need to keep in mind.
 Make sure that you get enough coverage.
 Many people are surprised by this fact but there are different ‘unit’ prices available for insurance.
 In fact there are carriers where a $250,000 death benefit is less expensive premium-wise than a $200,000 death benefit.
 Make sure you don’t make the mistake of under-insuring yourself thinking that you are saving money because you may be wrong.